-The normal count is about 10, whereas the patient’s was constantly over 20.
+The normal count is about 10, whereas the patients were constantly over 20.
 CT scans indicated enlarged lymph nodes in her body.
-A chronic infection or cancer could be the cause of it.
+Chronic infection or cancer could be the cause of it.
 However, doctors discarded both possibilities.

 Doctor May decided to subject the woman to multiple examinations, which her doctors had missed.
 Therefore, the woman had to be checked for HIV, syphilis and a type of blood cancer, known as multiple myeloma.

 The results were negative.
 The multiple myeloma examination showed an abnormal level of antibodies and an increased level of immunoglobulin, but doctors discarded the possibility that had cancer.
 After a 7-month examination, May was at the beginning.

 However, one day, the situation changed.
 Doctor May found a note in the medical records from a specialist, who was not involved in the case.
 On the 11-page note, except the symptoms and the results of the examinations, there was diagnose that the patient suffers from Schnitzler syndrome, a disease that Dr. May has never heard of.